 It should be noted that paragraphs 10 - 12 and 13(5) of the Code do not apply to Specified Non-Profit Organisations.
 All other relevant persons must comply with these paragraphs.
-Relevant persons should apply a graduated customer acceptance policy which requires EDD to be undertaken on those customers who represent a higher risk of ML/FT.
-However, even when a customer is considered to represent a lower risk of
+Relevant persons should apply a graduated customer acceptance policy which requires EDD to be undertaken on those customers who are assessed as representing a higher risk of ML/FT.
+However, even when a customer is considered to represent a lower risk of ML/FT, the minimum standard of CDD procedures in the Handbook must be applied, as allowed for at section 4.6.1, 4.7.1 and 4.7.2.

-ML/FT, the minimum standard of CDD procedures in the Handbook must be applied.
-Part 6 of the Handbook provides further detail on Simplified CDD Measures which may be permitted in certain circumstances.
+Part 6 of the Handbook provides further detail on other Simplified CDD Measures which may be permitted in certain circumstances.

-There are additional requirements for any customer who is a Foreign PEP (regardless of risk rating) or a domestic PEP who has been identified as posing a higher risk of ML/FT.
+There are additional Code requirements for any customer who is a Foreign PEP (regardless of risk rating), or a domestic PEP who has been identified as posing a higher risk of ML/FT.
 Further information is explained at 4.16 of this Handbook.
+Information regarding the Code requirements for PEPs and how to identify them is at section 4.16 of this Handbook.